-The Inaugural Captain James Jack Colonial Dinner

-Monday, May 14 at 6 pm, \$50.00.
+The Inaugural Captain James Jack Colonial Dinner, Monday, May 14 at 6 pm, \$50.00 The Olde Mecklenburg Brewery, 4150 Yancey Road, Charlotte

 Join us for a three course colonial themed dinner with each course paired with a different beer from The Olde Mecklenburg Brewery.
-Nationally renowned artist Chas Fagan will discuss his image of Captain James Jack he used in the Spirit of Mecklenburg statue on The Trail of History.
+Nationally renowned artist Chas Fagan will discuss how he came up with the image of Captain James Jack used in the Spirit of Mecklenburg statue on The Trail of History.
 Reservations required at http://may20thsociety.org/events/captnjackdinner

-Mecklenburg Declaration of Independence Celebration

-Friday, May 18 at noon Independence Square, Free
+Mecklenburg Declaration of Independence Celebration Friday, May 18 at noon, Independence Square, Free